All this sitting at home in quarantine has me pining for the good ol’ days when we could travel whenever and wherever we wanted.

 We walked on until we found a showgirl whose minimum was $5.
 (She was also much nicer!)

 This was another reason I preferred Fremont Street to The Strip.
-The performers on Fremont Street didn’t demand payment for pictures, but simply places their ‘hat’ on the ground for you to tip as you chose.
+The performers on Fremont Street didn’t demand payment for pictures but simply placed their ‘hat’ on the ground for you to tip as you choose.

 Despite the shocking things I learned on this trip, we still had a BLAST!

 I would go back in a heartbeat!
 And my mom would too!